pingcap/docs-tidb-operator/en/advanced-statefulset.md

       create: true
     ```

     Upgrade TiDB Operator.
-For details, refer to [Upgrade TiDB Operator](upgrade-tidb-operator).
+For details, refer to [Upgrade TiDB Operator](upgrade-tidb-operator.md).

 > **Note:**
 >
-> TiDB Operator converts the current `StatefulSet` object into an `AdvancedStatefulSet` object by enabling the `AdvancedStatefulSet` feature.
+> If the `AdvancedStatefulSet` feature is enabled, TiDB Operator converts the current `StatefulSet` object into an `AdvancedStatefulSet` object.
 However, after the `AdvancedStatefulSet` feature is disabled, the `AdvancedStatefulSet` object cannot be automatically converted to the built-in `StatefulSet` object of Kubernetes.

 ## Usage

 This section describes how to use the advanced StatefulSet controller.

 ### View the `AdvancedStatefulSet` Object by kubectl

 The data format of `AdvancedStatefulSet` is the same as that of `StatefulSet`, but `AdvancedStatefulSet` is implemented in CRD, with the alias as `asts`.
-You can view the object in the namespace by running the following command.
+You can view the `AdvancedStatefulSet` object in the namespace by running the following command:

 {{< copyable "shell-regular" >}}